DrTimothyAldenDavis/SuiteSparse/GraphBLAS/Test/README.txt

 This folder includes a MATLAB interface that tests each GraphBLAS function.
 It is meant for testing and development only, not for general usage.
-The functions are efficient and robust.
-They are not well-suited for general use because the interface is not designed to be simple, clean, elegant, and well-documented.
+The interface is not designed to be simple, clean, elegant, and well-documented.
 Such an interface would interfere with the purpose of these functions, which is to compute a result in GraphBLAS (via a GB_mex_* mexFunction) and then to compare its results with the GB_spec_*.m MATLAB mimic function.
 None of the GB_mex_*.c mexFunctions have corresponding GB_mex_*.m files to provide 'help GB_mex...' documentation.

+For a usable MATLAB interface to GraphBLAS, see the GraphBLAS/GraphBLAS folder, and the @GrB object it supports.

 Requirements:  the mex command must use a C compiler supporting ANSI C11.
 Microft Visual Studio does not support ANSI C11 so this test is not available